Cyanostar: Synthesis

 The cyanostar structure is synthesized in a one-pot process among five equivalents of a benzaldehyde bearing a meta-cyanomethyl substituent.
 A series of Knoevenagel condensation reactions catalyzed by various bases stitches them together to make the C5-symmetric structure.

+The ring-shaped core is made by 5 cyanostilbene units.
+A cyanostilbene is a combination of a cyano group and a stilbene.

 Anion binding

 Cyanostar binds anions through hydrogen bonding from the C–H bonds, as the hydrogen has a positive electrostatic potential.
 It is the first binder to make use of cyanostilbene's electropositive CH groups.
 The CH bonds create an electropositive region in the center of the macrocycle, creating a binding pocket.
 Cyanostar strongly binds anions that usually can only be bound weakly.
 The increased binding arises from the formation of a 2:1 complex, with two cyanostars sandwiching the anion on each side.
 An extended version of this structural pattern is a 4:3 alternating stack of cyanostar molecules complexing a hydrogen-bonded chain of dihydrogen phosphate units.